achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 - Mounting is the attaching of an additional filesystem to the currently accessible filesystem of a computer.

 ### What is VFS (Virtual File System)?

+A virtual file system or virtual filesystem switch is an abstract layer on top of a more concrete file system.
+The purpose of a VFS is to allow client applications to access different types of concrete file systems in a uniform way.

 ### What is a Device File: